jan-revay/initPC/UbuntuCLI/README.md

 - minimal branch can therefore be renamed to LTS or sth. like that.
 - start using tags on stable branch
 - add Docker install and Distrobox

+## Bugs

+- postfix errors in WSL Linux Ubuntu (steps to reproduce: run the initPC script on a clean Ubuntu WSL container)